SCOPE OF THIS CHAPTER

 - Look for things that are going well, or any step in the right direction, and appropriately reward it;

 - Use rewards in a creative and diverse way, specific to children's needs, capabilities and interests.
 This may mean that children are rewarded with toys, games, activities or monetary rewards.
-But all 'tangible' rewards should be accompanied by use of 'non tangible' encouragement and support - by carers demonstrating to children that they have done well.
+But all 'tangible' rewards should be accompanied by use of 'non tangible' encouragement and support, through carers demonstrating to children that they have done well.
 Such 'non tangible' rewards include praising, smiling, touching and hugging children;

 Children usually benefit, early on, from rewards which may appear to outweigh that which is expected.
 This is normal; over time rewards can be more relevant as children's self esteem and skills improve;